 Although you've probably never heard of it, there's an organization called the International Association of Plumbing and Mechanical Officials that writes the codes most states adopt as their public restroom laws.
 Since 1955, the American Standard National Plumbing Code (as written by the IAPMO) has called for U-shaped toilet seats in public restrooms in the US.

 Why?
 Because the open-front design apparently offers a whole host of hygiene benefits.

-There's a running theory that some, shall we call them “gentlemen,” aren't as careful with their aim at public toilets as they are with their private ones.
-Well, the U-shaped toilet seat provides a partial solution for this potential misfiring.
+There's a running theory that some men aren't as careful with their aim at public toilets as they are at their private ones.
+The U-shaped toilet seat provides a partial solution for this potential misfiring.
 Thanks to their open-front design, they reduce the chance of urine backsplash at the front of the toilet seat.

-There’s Less Room for Junk Mingling
+There's Less Room For MinglingPhoto: Shutterstock

-It really doesn't matter who you are or what genitalia you bring to the toilet - if you're a toilet sitter, the U-shaped seat reduces the chances of your junk touching a place where someone else's junk recently rested.
+It really doesn't matter who you are or what you bring to the toilet - if you're a toilet sitter, the U-shaped seat reduces the chances of your privates touching a place where someone else's privates recently rested.
 It provides a nice, breezy, hygienic gap to avoid the chance of this happening.

 They Make Front Wiping A BreezePhoto: Shutterstock